henrik/fixme/README.md

 If `Rails.env` (Ruby on Rails) or `ENV["RACK_ENV"]` (e.g. Sinatra) is present, it will only ever raise in the `"test"` and `"development"` environments.
 That is, the production app will never raise these exceptions.

-### Selectively disable

-If you e.g. don't want your CI server to raise, make it set the environment variable `DISABLE_FIXME_LIB`.

 ### Do something other than raise

 When these exceptions trigger on your CI server they stop the line, blocking your delivery chain until they're addressed.
 This could be what you want, or it could be a little annoying.